Georgia's School-Zone Speed Camera Overhaul Takes Effect: What HB 651 Changes

 Are Georgia school-zone speed cameras still legal after HB 651?

 Yes.
 HB 651 did not ban school-zone speed cameras.
 It amended the existing statute, O.C.G.A.
-Article 2 of Chapter 14 of Title 40 including Section 40-14-18, to change how revenue is used, add enforcement and investigation authority, and phase in a local referendum requirement and new signage rules.
+Article 2 of Chapter 14 of Title 40 including Section 40-14-18, to add enforcement and investigation authority and phase in a local referendum requirement and new signage rules.
+It did not change how camera revenue is used.

 What is the 10 mph rule under Georgia's school-zone camera law?